m3uma/currency-converter-react/README.md

 ## Description

 This converter is a very simple application for converting Polish zlotys to foreign currencies.
+The following methods were used:

+* useState
+* useEffect
+* own hooks
+* Styled Components
+* Global Style
+* own themes
+* downloading data from external api

 ## Available Scripts